vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 One major difference is if the cardholder is physically present and "can look the seller in the eye" while making the payment.

-Vipps need to do more thorough "Know Your Customer" (KYC) and compliance checks for some of the examples above.
+Vipps needs to do more thorough "Know Your Customer" (KYC) and compliance checks for some of the examples above.
 This must be done per sale unit.
 Vipps is also required to have the correct MCC ([Merchant Category Code](https://en.wikipedia.org/wiki/Merchant_category_code))